Skip to content

 };

 You can learn about all the properties that can be passed to the breakpointPreviewMode option on the @apostrophecms/asset reference page.
 The two most critical are enable and screens.
-If you pass enable: false it will remove the preview toggle icons from the admin-bar.
-The screen property takes an object where each property is a different breakpoint.
-Adding this property will override the default screen sizes.
+If you pass enable: false it will remove the breakpoint preview icons and menu from the admin-bar.
+The screens property takes an object where each property is a different breakpoint.
+Adding the breakpointPreviewMode at the project level will override any default values, so you need to pass enable: true if you wish to add additional brekpoints.

 Each of the individual breakpoint properties in the screen object take a label that will be displayed to the user when they hover over the icon.
-The icon property supplies the icon that will be displayed.
+The icon property supplies the icon that will be displayed if the breakpoint is also given a property of shortcut: true.
 This icon name should be either an icon you can register in this module or an icon that is already registered.
 Finally, each breakpoint needs the width and height of the container that corresponds to the device being emulated.